rparini/cxroots/docs_src/tutorial.rst

 .. image:: tutorial_roots.png
 	:width: 400px

-The :py:class:`RootResult <cxroots.RootResult.RootResult>` object also contains the roots and multiplicites as lists which can be accessed as:
+The :py:class:`RootResult <cxroots.root_result.RootResult>` object also contains the roots and multiplicites as lists which can be accessed as:

 .. code-block:: python